The Workhorse Runner Is Back. Here's Why You Should Ignore Him.

 Zero-RB typically refers to skipping RBs through at least the first six rounds.
 If you start in Round 7, consider this trio:

-All three should be startable in fantasy lineups from Week 1, and all three look like decent-to-good bets to lead their backfields in fantasy points.
+All three should be usable from Week 1 and have a decent shot to lead their backfields in fantasy points.

-Warren faces the biggest challenge, with third-round rookie Kaleb Johnson on board.
-But remember how important receptions are?
-Warren should at least maintain the receiving lead over Johnson.
+Warren faces the biggest challenge with Rico Dowdle now on the team.
+But receptions matter, and Warren should at least maintain the receiving lead over Dowdle.

 TIP

-Of course, part of drafting zero-RB is conceding that you're not likely to land every-week starters on draft day.
-So you'll want to collect potential starters throughout the late single-digit rounds.
+Drafting zero-RB means accepting that you probably won’t land every-week starters on draft day, so you’ll need to stock up on potential starters in the late single-digit rounds.

 You'll definitely want to stock a zero-RB roster with upside shots like that.